 The offset property allows you to offset the posted dates of your blog entries.
 So if your blog server is in EST and you live in the CST timezone, you can use offset=-1 to have the times of blog entries reflect your timezone.

-The allowtrackbacks property should be 1 or 0 to reflect true or false for allowing trackback support on your blog.
+The allowtrackbacks property should be 1 or 0 (or true or false) for allowing trackback support on your blog.
 Trackbacks are a way for people to link to your blog entries in a way so that they show up in your entries as well.
 Unfortunately, trackbacks tend to be spammed quite a bit.
 If you simply do not want to deal with trackback spam, just disable the feature.

 Talking about spam – there are two ways to fight trackback spam in BlogCFC.
 You will get an email every time someone adds a new trackback.
 In that email will be a link you can click to delete the trackback.
 The "nuclear" option is the trackbackspamlist.
 If any word from this list appears in the trackback, the trackback entry will not be added to your blog.
 The person adding the trackback will not get a warning, but will simply not see their trackback show up.
 Note: The trackbackspamlist also checks comments as well!